Our board of directors

 The Board comprises:

 Our Chairman - responsible for the running of the Board.
 See Chairman's responsibilities.

 Two executive directors - responsible for running the Group.
 See Chief Executives responsibilities.

-Three non-executive directors - they bring a wide range of experience to the Board and meet periodically without the executive directors present.
+Two non-executive directors - they bring a wide range of experience to the Board and meet periodically without the executive directors present.
 See the list of matters reserved for decision by the board.

 Our Company Secretary - responsible for the efficient administration of a company, particularly with regard to ensuring compliance with statutory and regulatory requirements and for ensuring that decisions of the Board of Directors are implemented.